Lake Houston Fishing Guide (May 2026): Best Spots, Maps & Tips

 BJ's Marina Area

 Located near the East Fork entrance, BJ's Marina provides excellent access to prime fishing water.
 The nearby flats transition into deeper channels, creating ideal ambush points for predatory fish.
+The marina docks themselves hold crappie and bass year-round.

 Lake Houston Marina